core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Every client interested to take part in such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of pre-configuration or following its retrieval through dedicated means (see {{appendix-different-sources}}).

-* When running such an observation request, the server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support deterministic requests.
+* The server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support deterministic requests.

 * If the server receives an observation request for the target resource that differs from the specific deterministic request associated with the group observation for that target resource, then the server replies as usual with an informative response, including: the transport-specific information, the phantom request (i.e., the expected deterministic request), and (optionally) the latest notification.